dbriones49/Wireshark/README.md

 ## Introduction
 Wireshark is a popular open-source network protocol analyzer that allows users to capture and analyze network traffic in real-time.
 By capturing packets as they travel across a network, Wireshark can provide valuable insights into the behavior of network applications and devices.
 From a cyber security perspective, Wireshark can be used to detect and investigate security incidents, identify malicious activity, and troubleshoot network performance issues.
 For security purposes, the I.P address of the destinations and sources in the lab have been omitted.

-For this project, the following actions were asked to be performed:
+For this project, the following represent the required actions needed:

 - Filter by "HTTP"
 - Review streamed information between the source and target.